 Thinking About Potty Training Schedules

-Yes, house training does require a schedule.
-Your little puppy may need to go more often than you think, which means you need to give the little guy or girl a chance to get out more often.
+Yes, potty training your puppy does require a schedule.
+You may wonder why your puppy pees so much, but in any case you need to give the little guy or girl a chance to get outside routinely.
 As a rule, most would say that a dog can wait to go outside about as many hours as his or her age in months.
 This means you’re going to be taking a three-month pup out about once every three hours, while you should expect a nine-month-old puppy not to make a mess while you’re gone for a full workday.

 Realistically, though you are going to take your puppy out more than once or twice a day regardless of his or her age.
 A reasonable schedule includes taking your puppy out as soon as you wake up, as soon as your puppy has been in a crate after he or she eats or drinks, and before sleep.
 You may also want to think about taking the puppy out after playtime or any time he or she dozes off.